Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Supplementary Results

 \subsection{Emotions: Regression Tables}

-The preregistered regression analysis for the in-feed effect in the reduced exposure is reported in \Tabref{table:emotions_infeed_reduce}, while for the increased exposure is summarized in \Tabref{table:emotions_infeed_increase}.
-The post-experiment effect for the reduced exposure experiment is summarized in \Tabref{table:emotions_prepost_reduce} and for the increased exposure in \Tabref{table:emotions_prepost_increase}.
+The preregistered regression analysis for the in-feed effect in the reduced exposure is reported in \Tabref{table:emotions_infeed_reduce} and increased exposure in \Tabref{table:emotions_infeed_increase}.
+The post-experiment effect regression results for the reduced exposure experiment are reported in \Tabref{table:emotions_prepost_reduce} and for the increased exposure in \Tabref{table:emotions_prepost_increase}.

-\Tabref{table:emotions_infeed_reduce_all}, \Tabref{table:emotions_infeed_increase_all}, \Tabref{table:emotions_prepost_reduce_all}, and \Tabref{table:emotions_prepost_increase_all} report the equivalent regressions but include the entire population (N=1,256), regardless of whether the participants completed only the post-survey or only at least one in-feed survey.
+\Tabref{table:emotions_infeed_reduce_all}, \Tabref{table:emotions_infeed_increase_all}, \Tabref{table:emotions_prepost_reduce_all}, and \Tabref{table:emotions_prepost_increase_all} report the equivalent regressions but include the entire population (N=1,256), regardless of whether the participants completed only the post-experiment survey or only at least one in-feed survey.
 The results are qualitatively similar, the variation in negative emotions is statistically significant in both experiments: increased in the increased exposure experiment and reduced in the reduced exposure experiment.